-As we are all spending more time indoors, we thought it would be a good opportunity to highlight some of the works of art in the collection that focus on people in their homes.
+As we have been spending more time indoors recently, we thought it would be a good opportunity to highlight some of the works of art in the collection that focus on people in their homes.

 From portraits displaying the trappings of wealth, to humble genre scenes, to records of fleeting moments in everyday life, there are many fascinating works in the collection exploring the ideas of home and domesticity, gender roles, status and taste.

 Let's look through the keyhole at some of the private spaces painted by artists.

 Attributed to Strickland Lowry (1737-c.1785), An Interior with Members of a Family, 1770s.

 This painting has frustrated scholars for many years as the family represented in it have not been identified with certainty.
 The painting is an invaluable record of late eighteenth-century Irish interior decoration.
 The narrowness of the room and the window openings indicate that the interior belongs to an urban house.
 Confident and finely dressed, the family present themselves in a room that stands as a testament to their affluence and modishness.

 Features such as the key-hole grate, the door panelling, the gilded pier-glass, the chimney breast and the curtains were all highly fashionable in Ireland in the 1770s.
 The wallpaper, which bears an architectural pattern, and the Smyrna carpet, from Izmir in Turkey, were similarly expensive and on trend.
 Firescreens, such as the one visible in the background, were employed to shield women’s lead-based make-up, which was prone to running.

 Having spent most of his early life in his native Cumbria, the artist Lowry first came to Ireland around 1762.
 He returned on several occasions, working for patrons in the east of the country.

 Sarah Henrietta Purser (1848-1943), Le Petit Déjeuner, 1881.